Bono opens book tour before adoring fans at Beacon Theatre - NewsBreak

 Former President Bill Clinton , Tom Hanks and U2 guitarist The Edge were among his famous admirers in the audience, which often stood and cheered and sang along.
 For the 90-minute plus “Stories of Surrender” show, billed as “an evening of words, music, and some mischief,” Bono wore a plain black blazer, matching pants and added color with his orange-tinted glasses.
 He opened with an account from his book of his heart surgery in 2016, but otherwise pranced and leapt like a man who had never seen the inside of a hospital and belted out songs written decades ago without any sense he had forgotten what inspired them.

-Ticket prices for the sold out show reached rock star levels as some web sites offered scalped seats for $2,000 and higher.
+Ticket prices were rock star levels: thousands of dollars for the best seats and well into the hundreds even for obstructed views.
 Compared to a U2 show, the setting was relatively intimate — handwritten illustrations on screens hanging toward the back of the stage and a few tables and chairs that Bono used as props to climb on or to simulate conversations.
 With warm and comic mimicry, he recalled phone calls with Luciano Pavarotti and his pleas of “Bono, Bono, Bono” as the opera star recruited him to perform at a benefit show in Modena, Italy, and once turned up at U2's studio on short notice — with a film crew.

 “One princess, and we're even,” Bono added.